-We have set out a general timeline of how often you are likely to be seen and when certain things will happen.
-However, everybody’s recovery is different and some people will need to visit the hospital more often, for much longer into their recovery.
+Everybody’s recovery is different and some people will need to visit the hospital more often, for much longer into their recovery.

 The frequency of these appointments will decrease over time and eventually you will be seen yearly, to check everything is still ok.

-In your early recovery, you will have one or two check-ups with your medical team every week.
+After you leave hospital, you will have one or two check-ups with your medical team every week.
 They will:

 You will have a full health assessment after every year.
 Your medical team will keep an eye on whether you’re experiencing any late effects of transplant.